BillyDM/billydm.github.io/content/blog/clarifying-some-things.md

 That being said, I think the original opinions I had in my previous post illustrate an important point.

-It goes to show that a lot of work and careful considerations are needed if we ever want a Rust GUI toolkit to truly take over.
+It goes to show that a lot of work and careful considerations are needed if we ever want a truly general purpose Rust GUI toolkit to take over.
 I'm sure I'm not the only one who has been frustrated by the state of the Rust GUI ecosystem.

 ---